-The Equity and Inclusion Journal Club (EIJC) meets on a weekly basis in the spring to discuss issues of equity and inclusion in science.
+The Equity and Inclusion Journal Club (EIJC) USUALLY meets on a weekly basis in the spring to discuss issues of equity and inclusion in science.
+During these unprecedented times we have started Summer and Fall sessions.
 The EIJC takes as its stance that the practice and culture of science are not immune to the widespread inequality in society as a whole.
-The underrepresentation of people of color (e.g., blacks, Latinx, Indigenous Americans) and women in STEM fields at all academic levels—from science majors, to graduate students, to postdoctoral researchers, and faculty—is a long-standing and well-documented problem.
+The underrepresentation of people of color (e.g., blacks, Latinx, Indigenous Americans) and women in STEM fields at all academic/research levels—from science majors, to graduate students, to postdoctoral researchers, to scientists, to faculty—is a long-standing and well-documented problem.
 It is a problem rooted in the structural racism and sexism embedded in every sector of society (e.g., education, health care, housing, employment).
-In seeking to create a more equitable scientific community at Harvard, the EIJC aims to foster honest discussions about the historical, systematic, and structural nature of inequality.
+In seeking to create a more equitable scientific community at Harvard and the CfA, the EIJC aims to foster honest discussions about the historical, systematic, and structural nature of inequality.

 On this website, you will find resources—including articles and presentations—that have been compiled by the organizers and participants of the EIJC.
-The EIJC is open to all at Harvard and welcomes feedback from the community.
+The EIJC is open to all Harvard Departments and the CfA and welcomes feedback from the community.